!! Stop Press !!

 Elaboration of the Core Issues

-• The November 2025 plans for 50 Government St represent the eighth design proposal submitted to the City of Victoria that remains out of compliance, continuing to disregard previous guidance in multiple ways.
+The January 2026 plans for 50 Government St represented the ninth design proposal submitted to the City of Victoria and remained out of compliance, continuing to disregard previous guidance in multiple ways.

 • Repeated submissions have failed to incorporate prior feedback and have resulted in a significant waste of City staff time, Council resources, and taxpayer dollars.

-• The proposal misinterprets the Official Community Plan (OCP), violates multiple zoning standards and design guidelines, and undermines the OCP’s principle of eliminating spot zoning and ad-hoc variances.
+• The proposal misinterpreted the Official Community Plan (OCP), and violated multiple zoning standards and design guidelines.

-• A core objective of the new OCP is to end spot zoning; however, this proposal continues past practices by requesting major variances in four key areas.
+• This proposal continued past practices by requesting major variances in four key areas.

-• This application tests the City’s commitment to treating the OCP as a firm boundary.
-It raises the question of whether the OCP will permit developments that rely on one-off discretionary decisions by planners and Council—without the transparency and community input provided under the previous process.
+• This application tested the City’s commitment to treating the OCP as a firm boundary.
+It raised the question of whether the OCP would permit developments that relied on one-off discretionary decisions by planners and Council—without the transparency and community input provided under the previous process.

-• The proponents’ continued refusal to adjust their plans contradicts Council’s direction, as documented in the December 12, 2024 COTW meeting.
+• The proponent’s continued refusal to adjust their plans contradicted Council’s direction, as documented in the December 12, 2024 COTW meeting.
 This is yet another example of the developer’s intransigence, as highlighted by Councillor Caradonna.

 • At the December 12, 2024 COTW meeting, two important conditions were imposed on the developer: